 I’ve also seen some men use their CSR contribution as a brownie point to flirt.
 Not only for showing off that they are a good guy, but also taking up volunteering so that they could approach women about it.
 Seeing such behaviour obviously made me disgruntled.

 Then, I pulled myself out of my cynical thoughts and realized that there is more hope for our world because the spirit of humanity and benevolence still thrive.
-Sure, some philanthropists, some NGO representatives, some CSR leads may have no humanity, but not all of them.
+Sure, some philanthropists, some NGO representatives, some CSR volunteers may have no humanity, but I shouldn’t trivialize or ignore the work of all of them.
 I will have to disagree with Harry after all.

 P.S.
 If you know of a way to do virtual volunteering, please let me know in the comments.
 But don’t ask me to volunteer in your NGO.
 I’m looking for something like Online Volunteering.